Skip to main content

 Description: The student will have the opportunity to investigate topics relating to travel behavior, non-motorized modes, shared mobility, transportation safety or equity.
 They will be exposed to a variety of topics, methods, data, and tools as well as collaborate on transportation-oriented projects.
 Depending on the needs of the project, statistical and econometric methods, machine learning models or GIS might be applied to, for example crash or survey data, in order to obtain significant insights and formulate data driven recommendations.

-Degree Programs: Postdoc, PhD, Undergrad
+Level: Postdoc, PhD, Undergrad

 Advisor: Natalia Barbour